mariadb-corporation/mariadb-columnstore-api/README.md

 ### CentOS 7

-For the main build you need the following, the devtoolset is because GCC5 minimum is required for full C++11 support:
+For the main build you need the following:

 ```shell
 sudo yum install epel-release